WASP-SYSTEMS/wespenstock/README.md

 ### Pre-commit

 You can install the pre-commit hooks using `pre-commit install` in the base directory of the project.
-This will run code foramtting and other things before you commit your file, ensuring a base quality of your code before committing.
+This will run code formatting and other things before you commit your file, ensuring a base quality of your code before committing.

 ```sh
 # install pre-commit hooks that run before each commit